Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/README.md

 const client = new EventHubClient("my-connection-string-with-entity-path");
 ```

-- This constructor takes only the connection string of the form 'Endpoint=sb://my-servicebus-namespace.servicebus.windows.net/;SharedAccessKeyName=my-SA-name;SharedAccessKey=my-SA-key;EntityPath=my-event-hub-name'.
-You can get the connection string from the [Azure portal](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-get-connection-string#get-connection-string-from-the-portal)

-If the connection string is copied from the Event Hubs namespace, it will likely not contain the path to the desired Event Hub, which is needed.
+- The [connection string from Azure Portal](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-get-connection-string#get-connection-string-from-the-portal) is for the entire Event Hubs namespace and will not contain the path to the desired Event Hub instance which is needed for this constructor overload.
 In this case, the path can be added manually by adding ";EntityPath=[[ EVENT HUB NAME ]]" to the end of the connection string.
 For example, ";EntityPath=my-event-hub-name".

 If you have defined a shared access policy directly on the Event Hub itself, then copying the connection string from that Event Hub will result in a connection string that contains the path.